MeghanathMC/DevLabs/backendSetup.md

 npm run db:reset
 ```

-This backend setup provides a solid foundation for your HackFolio application with proper authentication, project management, file upload, and error handling systems in place.
+This backend setup provides a solid foundation for your DevLabs application with proper authentication, project management, file upload, and error handling systems in place.